The Barton Mystery (1932 film)

 The Barton Mystery is a 1932 British crime film directed by Henry Edwards and starring Ursula Jeans, Ellis Jeffreys and Lyn Harding.
-It was based on the play The Barton Mystery by Walter C. Hackett.
+It was based on the play The Barton Mystery by Walter Hackett.

 It was made at British and Dominions Studios, Elstree, as a second feature for release by Paramount Pictures.
 At the time Paramount was spending more on its quota films than other Hollywood companies.